dgreenberg/sbmvivo/readme.md

 * Linux
 * CUDA 9.1 release 9.1.85
 * nVidia driver version 390.48
-* GPU: Tesla K40, Tesla K20c or GeForce GTX 1080
+* GPU: Tesla K40, Tesla K20c, GeForce GTX 1080 or GeForce RTX 2080
-* Matlab R2018a
+* Matlab R2018a or R2018b

 They may also work with other configurations but have not been widely tested.
 Changing the graphics card or Matlab version probably won't make a difference, while changing the CUDA version may require recompilation.
-If the precompiled MEX files do not work, you out of the box on your system, you will have to recompile them (see below).
+If the precompiled MEX files do not work out of the box on your system, you will have to recompile them (see below).

 ## Command line tools
 SBM-based inference of AP times and neuron-specific parameters from fluorescence alone, when global parameters are known, is available through the command